-Acupuncture, which I will be discussing in more length below, physiotherapy, platelet-rich plasma (PRP) or stem cell therapy can speed up the healing process, though more research needs to be done on PRP and stem cell therapy as success is still not yet medically proven.
+Acupuncture, which I will be discussing in more length below, physiotherapy, platelet-rich plasma (PRP), or stem cell therapy can speed up the healing process, though more research needs to be done on PRP and stem cell therapy as success is still not yet medically proven.
 Surgery may be required in severe conditions.

 For popliteal cysts, RICE, acetaminophen, NSAIDs, or corticosteroid injections (which can actually degrade the joint with repeated use), are the mainstays of treatment.
-Usually the cyst is left alone and will go away once the underlying cause is treated.
+Usually, the cyst is left alone and will go away once the underlying cause is treated.
 In severe cases the doctor will drain the cyst with a needle.
 As popliteal cysts are usually due to other knee problems, the underlying cause should be addressed.
 Acupuncture and physiotherapy are beneficial in treating pain and speeding up the healing process.

-Osteoarthritis treatment though similar, has a few differences compared to acute injury of the knee.
+Osteoarthritis treatment though similar has a few differences compared to acute injury of the knee.
 Heat is applied unless there is an acute flare-up, where ice may be more helpful.
 Land-based exercise and weight loss, when needed are also suggested.
 Acetaminophen (Tylenol®) and/or NSAIDs or the Cox-2 inhibitor celecoxib (Celebrex®) may be given for pain.
 Corticosteroid injections, while temporarily effective, can cause further degradation of the joint with repeated use.
 For severe pain, opiates/opioids are used carefully to avoid addiction, according to the BC College and Physicians and Surgeons pain management guidelines.
-Tai Qi, acupuncture, TENS (transcutaneous electrical nerve stimulation) and intra-articular hyaluronate injections are recommended by the American College of Rheumatology.
+Tai Qi, acupuncture, TENS (transcutaneous electrical nerve stimulation), and intra-articular hyaluronate injections are recommended by the American College of Rheumatology.

-PRP, or stem cell therapy, though promising, are still of questionable efficacy especially in the long term.
+PRP, or stem cell therapy, though promising, is still of questionable efficacy, especially in the long term.
 In arthritis, a small study involving 14 patients showed some relief at 4 months after 3 treatments of PRP but the conclusion was that more study was required.
 Compared to the injections of corticosteroids, viscosupplementation, or autologous mesenchymal stem cell injections, PRP was deemed to be more favourable.
 Stem cell therapy, though promising, remains controversial until more valid studies are published.

 For knee pain due to tension in the gluteus minimus, gluteus medius, hamstrings, or quadriceps muscles, yoga, stretching, acupuncture, massage, and/or physiotherapy can be of benefit.